B2B lead generation: The power of content marketing.

 A popular approach to achieve this is by adopting a pillar page strategy.
 A pillar page is a long web page full of relevant and authoritative content that is based around a topic and your primary, shorter keywords.
 Just like this page.
 From it you can link to shorter pages of content based around the same topic but with relevant long tail keywords e.g. ‘What is a pillar page’.
 We will write a more detailed blog about this soon but in the meantime, here is an example of a pillar page and topic cluster based around B2B lead generation.
 As you can see, the main topic and keywords are B2B lead generation and the ‘spokes’ would be linked blogs that focus on the long tail keywords or phrases such as ‘A guide to B2B blogs’.

-We’ve already established that with the right keywords, content (such as a B2B blog) can help your website to be ranked and found.
+We’ve already established that with a solid plan, the right keywords, content (such as a B2B blog) can help your website to be ranked and found.
 But your content’s work isn’t finished there.
 In fact, it’s only just begun.
 If you want to generate B2B leads, your content’s next job is to educate and inform, to build trust and to engage your audience – right through to the point where they make their final buying decision.
 That’s no mean feet.
 But it is achievable.

 The right content can help to move your prospects through the buyer journey, reinforcing relationships are every stage of the sales funnel.
 Take a look at this example: